Fridays with Vicky 95

 This time I was mostly concerned about the duplicate content since I had been using my writer for a year.
 When I confronted her she claimed she had written the articles her self, which made me doubt some of the other content she had written.

 With a search using Siteliner I found that some of the content had been used on both my in-depth reviews and other summaries through out the site.
 I’m not overly concerned about that, those pages are ranking pretty good.

 Here are some data using Siteliner.

 It was a relief to see that none of the content from my writer was seen as duplicate content.
 The content she had written in the past was good.
 To make a long story short, she is no longer writing for me.

 The one number I will take a closer look at is “Text to HTML Ratio” that does seem high, will have to make some adjustments to that.

-What Kind of Pages and Posts are Ranking?
+What Kind of Pages and Posts is Ranking?

 If we compare September to October… it looks very similar.

-The “Top 5” list from sub-niche 2 gets most page views with the “Top 10” list from sub-niche 1 coming in on second place.
+The “Top 5” list from sub-niche 2 gets most page views with the “Top 10” list from sub-niche 1 coming in, in second place.